 “Crickets should be less of a concern than the predators that are attracted to feast on large Cricket populations.”

 Crickets are one of the more common insects that a Phoenix exterminator will see during pest control services.
 Phoenix is home to over 11,000 unique desert insects and several types/species of crickets.
 Most homeowners do not consider crickets a nuisance until they are kept awake by chirping males seeking a mate, or they are overrun by a cricket invasion.
 Crickets do not bite nor carry diseases so they often rank a bit lower on the “I need pest control now” list.

 Arizona crickets can multiply rapidly and more importantly they are a favorite food source for predator type insects that “sting” and “bite.”
 Stinging and biting insects will be attracted to healthy cricket populations and can be a threat to homeowners.
 Cricket pest control should not be taken lightly.

 Controlling cricket populations is similar to most Arizona insects…control nesting areas, reduce moisture sources, eliminate food sources, and seal access points to your home.
 Following these steps along with periodic applications and reducing outside lighting will control Cricket populations.

 Crickets mate and lay eggs in the Arizona soil during the monsoon season.
 The eggs over-winter in the soil and hatch shortly after a period of rising temperatures and spring rains.
-The tiny immature crickets, called nymphs, look exactly like Cricket minime’s (except they have no wings) and feed on the same types of food.
-Within approximately 90 days the nymphs mature into adults.
+The tiny immature crickets, called nymphs, look exactly like Cricket mini-me (except they have no wings) and feed on the same types of food.
+Within approximately 90 days, the nymphs mature into adults.

 Indian House Crickets and Field Crickets are the two most common crickets found in metro Phoenix and generate the bulk of calls for cricket pest control.